aleksify/pushswap-research/README.md

 2. An **oracle** (hash map from stack state to shortest known operation sequence) tracks the first time each state is reached.
 3. When a longer sequence reaches an already-known state, the difference is a rewrite rule: the longer sequence can be replaced by the shorter one (a **reduction**), or eliminated entirely if the state is the starting state (an **annihilator**).
 4. A **reducible suffix set** prunes the search: any sequence ending in a known-reducible pattern is skipped, since it could never be optimal.
-5. All discovered rules are **fuzz-verified** against 1,000 random stack configurations to guard against hash collisions or bugs.
+5. All discovered rules are **fuzz-verified** against 1,000 random stack configurations to guard against bugs.

 The canonical state uses stacks of size `2N+1` (with a floor of 3).
 This size is the minimum needed to guarantee that all 11 operations produce distinct state transitions — with fewer elements, some operations become degenerate (e.g., swap is identical to rotate on a 2-element stack), and the discovered rules might not generalize to larger stacks.